As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 What I don’t like is that it’s usually a pile of mush – much more “dressing” than potato and the potatoes that are there are a crumbly mess.

-For my vegan potato salad recipe, I roast the potatoes first so they hold their shape.
+For this vegan red potato salad recipe, I roast the potatoes first so they hold their shape.
 And I use just enough dressing to provide great flavor, but not drown the veggies.
-You can use a bit more if you like – the recipe makes plenty.

 I like to add some texture to my potato salad to offset all the creaminess.
 Crunchy celery, dill pickle and red bell pepper complement the roasted potatoes nicely and stand up well to the dressing.